 You can check whether an investment manager or stockbroker is regulated via the FCA Register.

 What compensation can I expect if I hold shares with a firm which goes bust?

 The actual level of compensation you receive will depend on the basis of your claim.
 The FSCS only pays compensation for financial loss.
 Compensation limits are per person per firm, and per claim category.

 Slightly different limits and rules apply if you have a claim against an insurer or a bank that was insolvent before the FSCS became operational (1 December 2001), or if your claim is against an investment firm that was declared in default before the FSCS became operational.

-All UK IMFA firms are members of the Financial Services Compensation Scheme (FSCS) which guarantees the following maximum levels of compensation:
+All UK PIMFA firms are members of the Financial Services Compensation Scheme (FSCS) which guarantees the following maximum levels of compensation:

 - Deposits: The maximum level of compensation for claims against firms declared in default from 31st December 2010 is £85,000 per person per firm.